 Exercise in Los Gatos

-This Sunday, April 27th, will be the 37th “Great Race” between Saratoga and Los Gatos.
+This Sunday, April 29th, will be the 41st “Great Race” between Saratoga and Los Gatos.
 The scenic four mile run draws thousands of runners who will traverse the scenic highway between these two towns, ending up on North Santa Cruz Avenue in Los Gatos.
 Runners who can’t get enough are welcome to try the 8 mile version, called the Gr8er Race, and run the route both ways.

 July 29, 2010